npetruzzelli/gulp-filter-since/README.markdown

 Setting this to a Date or a time stamp will discard any files that have not been modified since the time specified.

 If this is `null` or `undefined` then no filtering will take place and all files will simply be passed through.

-## TODO:

-Better meet plugin guidelines:

-0. "Your plugin shouldn't do things that other plugins are responsible for"
-    _this is a grey area thanks to the similar vinyl fs plugin_
-1. Test Suite
-2. Emit errors (instead of throwing them)
-    _vinyl-fs may throw errors, but it is not bound by guidelines for plugins._
-3.  prefix errors with the name of the plugin